 I prefer to purchase my chocolate in bulk blocks.
 To melt the chocolate, I chop it into uniform pieces and melt in the microwave or in a heavy bottomed pan or double boiler.

-Place melted chocolate in a medium-size bowl.
 In a 1-quart saucepan, scald cream.
-To scald the cream, you heat it just until a skin forms on the top – do not boil.
-You can see the skin in this photo.
+To scald the cream, you heat it just until small bubbles form around the top – do not boil.
+Remove the hot cream from the stove and let cool five minutes.
+Stir vanilla into warm cream.

 Beat the melted chocolate with an electric mixer.
 Stop mixer and pour in cream all at once over chocolate.
 Continue beating, cleaning sides and bottom of bowl several times with rubber scraper, until mixture is smooth and well-blended.
 This takes no more than 1 to 2 minutes.